Can My Spouse Transfer Money Before Divorce?

 Aside from the potential criminal penalties of deliberate failure to disclose assets during a divorce, there are various civil remedies that might also be applied by a family court.

-We recommend that every couple who gets a divorce through our services also obtains a financial order so that both parties can have a financial clean break and move on knowing that no future claims can be made against each other.
+We recommend that every couple who gets a divorce also obtains a financial order so that both parties can move on knowing that no future claims can be made against each other.